-It’s possible to experience delayed onset injuries, or even internal injuries, and not be aware of it — even during a fender bender.
+It’s possible to experience delayed onset injuries, or even internal injuries, and not be aware — even during a fender bender.
 You may not notice it initially because adrenaline numbs your body to pain.
 However, waiting to get medical attention can hurt your case in several ways.
 First, Florida Law requires all car insurance policies to cover up to $10,000 in medical injuries, regardless of who was at fault.
 However, you have to file such a claim within 14 days from the date of the accident.
 Also, the longer you wait, the more grounds there can be for the other party to blame the injury on another issue such as exercise or work.

 6. Do Not Talk With the Other Driver’s Insurance Company